Lucra-Sports/lucra-react-native-sdk/README.md

 ## NPM

-After you have your token you need to create a `.npmrc` file and you need to tell the package needs to be fetched from the github registry:
+After you have your token you need to create a `.npmrc` file at the root of your project and you need to tell the package needs to be fetched from the github registry:

 ```
 //npm.pkg.github.com/:_authToken=GITHUB_PERSONAL_TOKEN